EvernodeXRPL/evernode-docs/docs/source/hosts/maintenance.md

 evernode transfer
 ```

-However, if you have lost access to your original host (eg. a damaged host), you can use the following command in any Linux terminal.
+However, if you have lost access to your original host (eg. a damaged host), you can use the following command in any Linux terminal where **Evernode is not installed**.
 You are required to possess the Xahau account address and secret of your original host.

 ```
 curl -fsSL https://raw.githubusercontent.com/EvernodeXRPL/evernode-resources/main/sashimono/installer/evernode.sh | sudo bash -s transfer